maxzheng/localconfig/README.rst

 localconfig
 ===========

-A simplified interface to ConfigParser using dot notion with data type / comment support
+A simplified interface to ConfigParser using dot notion with data type / comment support.

 Design Goals
 ============